ansys/aali-flowkit/doc/source/getting_started/index.rst

 Getting started
 ===============

-AALI FlowKit is a gRPC service written in Go, designed to provide dynamic function execution capabilities for the AALI ecosystem.
-This guide helps you get started with FlowKit in your environment.
+AALI FlowKit is a gRPC service in Go that executes functions dynamically via remote procedure calls.

+In the AALI context, FlowKit executes registered Go functions for LLM integration, but it can execute any exposed function.

 .. grid:: 2
    :gutter: 3 3 4 4

    .. grid-item-card:: Prerequisites
             :link: prerequisites
             :link-type: doc

-      Ensure your system is equipped with the essentials.
             Install prerequisites by following our system-specific instructions.

    .. grid-item-card:: Installing AALI FlowKit from GitHub
             :link: github
             :link-type: doc

-      Learn how to clone the AALI FlowKit repository from GitHub and set up your development environment.
+            Clone the AALI FlowKit repository from GitHub and configure your setup.

    .. grid-item-card:: Configuration
             :link: configuration
             :link-type: doc

-      Configure FlowKit for your environment, including service endpoints, authentication, and logging settings.

-   .. grid-item-card:: Running FlowKit
-      :link: running
-      :link-type: doc

-      Start the FlowKit service locally or deploy it using Docker for development and testing.

-   .. grid-item-card:: Troubleshooting
-      :link: troubleshooting
-      :link-type: doc

-      Common issues and solutions for installation, configuration, and runtime problems.
+            Configuration parameters for the FlowKit service.

 .. toctree::
     :hidden: